torsh4rk/DirDiscovery/README.md

 ## DirDiscovery Tool

-# This is a tool to do bruteforce in HTTPS sites
+# This is a tool to search directories in HTTPS sites

 ![alt text](/Images/Image01.png "Tool Banner")
 ![alt text](/Images/Image02.png "Usage the tool to search directory")